infinum/rails-handbook/Design Patterns/Null Objects.md

 ## Bad Solution

-We get the first addressthis way:
+We get the first address this way:

 ```ruby
 @address = @company.addresses.first